6 Smart Ways to Withdraw Retirement Funds and Lower Your Taxes

 Follow the Required Minimum Distribution (RMD) Rules

 If you don’t take RMDs at the required age, you could face issues such as the excess accumulations penalty.
-This means you’d have to pay a penalty of 50% excise tax for any years that you fail to take your required distributions.
+This means you’d pay a penalty of 50% excise tax of the RMD amount for the year(s) you failed to take your required distributions.

 Consider Partial Roth Conversions